CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2025-11-13-ubuntuhour.md

 **Discussion and Activities:**
  * Set up Ubuntu 24.04.3 on a Ventoy flash drive for an attendee.
  * Discussed the creation of new Mini Linux Workshops at the Warrior Healing Center, 1838 Paseo San Luis, from 0900-1200 every Monday, Wednesday, and Friday in the Computer Lab.
 If you have a problem or a question and do not want to use the mailing list or Discord, you can stop by and hopefully have it solved or answered.
- * Discussed the up coming presentation on Artificial Inteligence.
+ * Discussed the up coming presentation on Artificial Intelligence.

 ![alt text](https://raw.githubusercontent.com/CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/master/images2/resizecom_SV_Ubuntu_Hour_2025-11-13_1.jpg)
 ![alt text](https://raw.githubusercontent.com/CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/master/images2/resizecom_SV_Ubuntu_Hour_2025-11-13_2.jpg)